QFT on curved spacetimes: axiomatic framework and examples: Constructing models

 \subsubsection{Generalized Lagrangian formalism}

-Models in QFT and also in LCQFT can be constructed in many different ways.
-Here we use the approach which is close to our classical intuition, where we start with a classical field theory and then quantize it using a certain deformation of the pointwise product.
 For simplicity, let us first consider a scalar field theory.
-On a given spacetime $M$ the possible field configurations are the smooth functions on $M$.
-If we embed a spacetime $M$ into another spacetime $N$, the field configurations on $N$ can be pulled back to $M$, and we obtain a functor $\mathfrak{E}$ from $\Loc$ to the category $\Vect$ of locally convex vector spaces \be \mathfrak{E}(\Mcal)=\mathcal{C}^{\infty}(M,\RR)\ ,\ \mathfrak{E}\chi=\chi^* \ee with the pullback $\chi^*\ph=\ph\circ\chi$ for $\ph\in\mathcal{C}^{\infty}(M,\RR)$.
+On a given spacetime $\mathcal{M}=(M,g)$ the possible field configurations are the smooth functions on $\Mcal$.
+If we embed a spacetime $\Mcal$ into another spacetime $\Ncal$, the field configurations on $\Ncal$ can be pulled back to $\Mcal$, and we obtain a functor $\mathfrak{E}$ from $\Loc$ to the category $\Vect$ of locally convex vector spaces \be \mathfrak{E}(\Mcal)=\mathcal{C}^{\infty}(M,\RR)\ ,\ \mathfrak{E}\chi=\chi^* \ee with the pullback $\chi^*\ph=\ph\circ\chi$ for $\ph\in\mathcal{C}^{\infty}(M,\RR)$.
 Note that $\mathfrak{E}$ is contravariant (i.e. it reverses the direction of the arrows), whereas the functor $\mathfrak{D}$ of test function spaces is covariant.
-The space $\mathfrak{E}(\Mcal)$ is obviously a vector space, but more generally it can also be a non-trivial infinite dimensional manifold (see \cite{r11586,Michor,Neeb} for more details on infinite dimensional manifolds).
-Let us define the neighborhood basis $U+\ph$, where $\ph\in\E(\Mcal)$ and $U$ is an open neighborhood in $\D(\Mcal)$, equipped with its standard inductive limit topology.
+The space $\mathfrak{E}(\Mcal)$ is obviously a vector space, but more generally it can also be a non-trivial infinite dimensional manifold modeled on $\mathfrak{D}(\mathcal{M})$ (see \cite{r11586,Michor,Neeb} for more details on infinite dimensional manifolds).
+Let us define the neighborhood basis $U+\ph$, where $\ph\in\E(\Mcal)$ and $U$ is an open neighborhood of $0$ in $\D(\Mcal)$, equipped with its standard inductive limit topology.
 The topology induced on $\E(\Mcal)$ by this basis is denoted by $\tau_W$.
 We can now define the atlas